Quick and Easy Ceviche Recipe

 Pour the fresh-squeezed juices over the raw seafood and vegetables, and mix to combine.

-Refrigerate for 1 1/2 hours to 2 hours.
+Cover and refrigerate for 1 hour or up to 1 1/2 hours.
 Some recipes only marinate the raw fish for 30 minutes, some even 15 minutes.
 I tend to think this is a personal preference.

 Ceviche in two green margarita glasses garnished with a lime slice and tortilla chips.